-Two typical sites, one in the northern (Mace Head) and one in the southern hemisphere (Palmer Station) are shown in Fig. 6.
+Two typical sites, one in the northern (Mace Head) and one in the Southern Hemisphere (Palmer Station) are shown in Fig. 6.
 It is clear how well the updated version of the model captures both the levels of CO and its seasonal cycle in the SH.
 The performance is not as good for the NH site.
-Mace Head has strong influence from European outflow, particularly in the winter.
-The plot supports the contention that model anthro-

-- 10 outflow, particularly in the winter.
-The plot supports the contention that model anthropogenic emissions are too low in the northern hemisphere and this is the cause of the discrepances between the model and the measurements.
-Thus, the larger bias seen when using Fast-J is not very significant and performance was probably better for the wrong reasons in the past: less accurate photolysis was causing biases which were - compensated for by the low emissions.
+The plot supports the contention that model anthropogenic emissions are too low in the Northern Hemisphere and this is the cause of the discrepances between the model and the measurements.
+Thus, the larger bias seen when using Fast-J is not very significant and performance was probably better for the wrong reasons in the past: less accurate photolysis was causing biases which were compensated for by the low emissions.
 On the other hand, we still see an improvement in catpuring the seasonal cycle when using Fast-JX (correlation coefficient increases from 0.59 to 0.76 for this location).